Conspiracies in ancient Egypt: Assassination of Ramesses III

 Portrait of Ramesses III – 20th Dynasty – Valley of the Kings (KV11).

-In the 32nd year of Ramesses III's reign, a major coup attempt known as the Harem Conspiracy was launched with the aim of replacing the designated heir, the future Ramesses IV, son of Queen Iset, with Prince Pentawer, son of Queen Tiye, a secondary wife.
+In the 32nd year of Ramesses III's reign, a major coup attempt known as the Harem conspiracy was launched with the aim of replacing the designated heir, the future Ramesses IV, son of Queen Tyti, with Prince Pentawer, son of Queen Tiye, a secondary wife.
 This event is attested in several ancient documents, most notably the Judicial Papyrus of Turin and the Papyrus Harris.
-In 2012, medical imaging of Ramesses III’s mummy revealed a deep throat wound, consistent with having been fatally cut, suggesting that the assassination attempt may have succeeded despite official records indicating otherwise.
-The textual sources, which rely heavily on formulaic and euphemistic language, do not clearly acknowledge the king’s murder, likely reflecting an unwillingness to directly record such a regicidal act.
+In 2012, medical imaging of Ramesses III's mummy revealed a deep throat wound, consistent with having been fatally cut, suggesting that the assassination attempt may have succeeded despite official records indicating otherwise.
+The textual sources, which rely heavily on formulaic and euphemistic language, do not clearly acknowledge the king's murder, likely reflecting an unwillingness to directly record such a regicidal act.
 The conspiracy involved a wide network of individuals, including many high-ranking members of the royal harem.
 Armed forces were mobilized to march on the palace, and the plot extended into the provinces, where conspirators recruited agents to foment unrest.
-Despite the scope of the conspiracy, Queen Tiye’s faction failed to place Prince Pentawer on the throne.
+Despite the scope of the conspiracy, Queen Tiye's faction failed to place Prince Pentawer on the throne.
 Ramesses IV, having secured his succession, convened a tribunal of twelve judges to prosecute the conspirators.
 Approximately thirty individuals were found guilty, both for their direct involvement and for complicity.
 Twenty-two were executed, and eleven—including Prince Pentawer—were allowed or compelled to commit suicide.
 The conspiracy also reflected a broader erosion of central authority.
 During the trial, three judges and two police officers were found to have accepted bribes—allegedly in the form of promises of illicit harem gatherings—and were punished by the mutilation of their noses and ears.
 A supernatural dimension also played a role in the conspiracy.
 The plotters enlisted the services of priests skilled in witchcraft, aiming to weaken the king's spiritual protection.
 In Egyptian royal ideology, the pharaoh was identified with the sun god Ra, while sedition was equated with the chaos serpent Apep.
 To undermine this divine order, magical acts were reportedly used to neutralize the palace guards and dismantle the ritual protections surrounding the king.